Speech act: Indirect speech acts

 In the course of performing speech acts people communicate with each other.
 The content of communication may be identical, or almost identical, with the content intended to be communicated, as when a stranger asks, "What is your name?"
 However, the meaning of the linguistic means used may also be different from the content intended to be communicated.
 One may, in appropriate circumstances, request Peter to do the dishes by just saying, "Peter ...!", or one can promise to do the dishes by saying, "Me!"

-One common way of performing speech acts is to use an expression which indicates one speech act, and indeed performs this act, but also performs a further speech act, which is indirect.
+One common way of performing speech acts is to use an expression, which indicates one speech act, and indeed performs this act, but also performs a further speech act, which is indirect.
 One may, for instance, say, "Peter, can you close the window?", thereby asking Peter whether he will be able to close the window, but also requesting that he does so.
 Since the request is performed indirectly, by means of (directly) performing a question, it counts as an indirect speech act.

 An even more indirect way of making such a request would be to say, in Peter's presence in the room with the open window, "I'm cold."
 The speaker of this request must rely upon Peter's understanding of several items of information that is not explicit: that the window is open and is the cause of them being cold, that being cold is an uncomfortable sensation and they wish it to be taken care of, and that Peter cares to rectify this situation by closing the window.
 This, of course, depends much on the relationship between the requester and Peter—he might understand the request differently if they were his boss at work than if they were his girlfriend or boyfriend at home.
 The more presumed information pertaining to the request, the more indirect the speech act may be considered to be.

 Indirect speech acts are commonly used to reject proposals and to make requests.
 For example, if a speaker asks, "Would you like to meet me for coffee?" and the other replies, "I have class", the second speaker has used an indirect speech act to reject the proposal.
 This is indirect because the literal meaning of "I have class" does not entail any sort of rejection.
+In addition to ordinary conversation, indirect speech acts also appear in institutional and commercial settings.
+For instance, fieldwork on marketplace discourse documents vendors attracting customers through non-verbal cues such as music and ambient scents—thereby achieving persuasive goals without explicit verbal requests.
+More generally, many languages employ conventionalized request forms (e.g., "Could you…?" or "Would you mind…?") to mitigate imposition, while speakers may also rely on contextual hints (e.g., "It's cold in here") to elicit actions such as closing a window.